2083008/2083008.github.io/about.md

 permalink: /about/
 ---

 Alex Smith - 5th year MEng student at Glasgow University studying Electronics and Software engineering with passions in making things work as well as olympic style weightlifting.
-This site is a collation of some of the thing
+This site is a collation of some of the projects I have worked on as a tech blog.

+<h3>Latest Job: SmartCities - 2MEngineering [mid 2017-present]</h3>
+Project to help manage/analyse sewerage systems to help in leak/prevention as well as fluid analysis.

 Full Github link is in the footer.